Chew Valley Lake: Location

 Chew Valley Lake is in the Chew Valley at the northern edge of the Mendip Hills, surrounded by meadows and woods and close to the villages of Chew Stoke, Chew Magna and Bishop Sutton.
-When it was built in the 1950s, its 1,200 acres (4.9 km²) were flooded with 4,500 million imperial gallons (20,000,000 m³) of water from the Mendip hills, with a catchment area of 14,000 acres (57 km²).
+When it was built in the 1950s, its 1,200 acres (4.9 km2) were flooded with 4,500 million imperial gallons (20,000,000 m3) of water from the Mendip hills, with a catchment area of 14,000 acres (57 km2).
 It is shallow, with an average depth of 14 ft (4 m) at top level and a maximum depth of just 37 ft (11 m).
 It is fed by small rivers, and it flows into the River Chew for 17 miles (27 km) before it joins the Avon to head out to sea.
 The deepest part is near the dam and the outlet tower, where the steeply sloping shores of Walley Bank and the north shore result in depths of up to 20 ft (6 m).
-"Denny Island", above the surface throughout the year, is wooded and provides a habitat for wildlife.
+Denny Island, above the surface throughout the year, provides a habitat for wildlife.

 The lake is owned and operated by Bristol Water, which created it in 1956 when the demand became too large for nearby Blagdon Lake.
 Working with the Avon Wildlife Trust, Somerset Wildlife Trust and other environmental groups, Bristol Water has encouraged various species of birds and plants, and created a venue for visitors.

 It has two landscaped picnic areas.
 Facilities include a tea shop, with indoor and outdoor seating areas with a view of the lake, and information centre.
 There are a souvenir shop and small art gallery and two nature trails.
 The Grebe Trail is a hard-surfaced, all-weather path suitable for pedestrians, pushchairs and wheelchairs and covers a circuit 0.75 miles (1.2 km) long, starting and finishing at the wooded picnic area.
 The Bittern Trail is reached from the Grebe Trail by the footbridge over Hollow Brook.
 The grassy path is often waterlogged in winter, but there is a boardwalk over a short section.
 The trail runs along the east shore, visits an open bird hide and returns to the footbridge, making a 1-mile (1.5-kilometre) circuit.
 Bristol Water imposes conditions on visitors, particularly related to the areas where dogs are allowed.